parsleyhealth/recruiting/systems-design/README.md

 ## Key Deliverables

-Anything not specifically mentioned above is something you should consider as necessary to plan and design as a part of this project.
-While you will not be expected to go into great depth on any particularlity of this stack, we would like to presentation to address:
+Anything not specifically mentioned above is something you should consider as suitable for consideration.
+While you will not be expected to go into great depth on any particularlity of this stack, we would like your presentation to
+address:

+- Recommendation on a platform or platforms to use.

-- Major systems (databases, pipelines, application logic, etc...) to be built or implemented in support of this project.
+- Recommendation on major systems (databases, pipelines, applications, etc...) to be built or implemented in support of this project.

-- Data flows and key state changes throughout this system necessary to accomplish complex automated actions.
+- Explanation of data flows and key state changes throughout this system.
 E.g., when a patient requests an appointment, receives a message and views that message what happens where?

-- Key systems needed to provide analyses which leverage exogenous data.
+- Key tools needed to provide analyses which leverage data exogenous to the scheduling system itself.

 ## Output